FikriAbdillah01/credit-card-fraud-analysis/README.md

   <img width = "800" height = "300" src = "figures/transaction occured.png">
 </p>

 - The figure above illustrates credit card utilization recorded over a 48-hour period.
-Normal transactions typically occur from morning to evening in a periodic pattern.
-The majority of customers use credit cards during the day, with transaction volumes significantly dropping at night.
-Meanwhile, fraudulent transactions occur consistently throughout the day and night.
-The recorded data indicates that the peak of credit card fraud incidents occurs at the 11th and around the 25th hour.
+Normal transactions typically follow a periodic pattern, occurring most frequently from morning to evening.
+During this period, approximately 115 thousand transactions take place between the 9th and 22nd hour.
+In contrast, transaction volumes drop significantly at night, totaling 54 thousand transactions between the 22nd and 34th hour.
+Fraudulent transactions, however, occur sporadically throughout the day and night, showing no clear pattern.
+The recorded data indicates that credit card fraud incidents peak at the 11th hour and around the 25th hour.

 - The surprising thing is that at night, transactions made by customers are not as frequent as during the day.
 However, credit card transactions that are indicated as fraud are quite a lot, reaching around 35 transactions in the 35th hour.
 This can indicate that fraud incidents occur more at night than during the day.